MSBA Statement of Interest (“SOI”) Frequently Asked Questions

 Q: How many SOIs can the district submit?

 A: The MSBA does not limit the number of SOIs a district can submit.
-However, an SOI should only be filed for a facility where the district has the financial ability to proceed with a construction project at the time of submission.
-The district should only submit one SOI per school facility and should detail all the facility deficiencies within the single SOI.
-If the district submits an SOI for more than one facility under the Core Program, it will be required to select the SOI from all submitted that represents the “District’s Priority SOI” for MSBA consideration.
-If the district has an active Core Program SOI in the MSBA’s Capital Pipeline, the active SOI is considered the district's Priority SOI for 2026 and will continue to be considered the Priority SOI until construction of the building reaches substantial completion and the district takes ownership of the building.
+However, an SOI should be filed only for a facility for which the district has the financial capacity to proceed with a construction project at the time of submission.
+The district should submit only one SOI per school facility per year and detail all facility deficiencies within that SOI.
+If the district submits an SOI for more than one facility under the Core Program in the same year, it will be required to select the SOI from all submitted in that year that represents the “District’s Priority SOI” for MSBA consideration.
+If the district has an active Core Program SOI in the MSBA’s Capital Pipeline, that SOI is considered the district's Priority SOI for 2026 and will remain the Priority SOI until the building reaches substantial completion and the district assumes ownership.

 Q: Does the district need to use the MSBA online tool to submit student enrollment information along with its SOI?